-Construction professionals have oftentimes approached project bidding by offering the lowest possible cost.
-But as the bidding process becomes increasingly complex, contractors are wondering how to win construction bid contracts in a competitive environment while also staying profitable.
+Contractors have often approached project bidding by offering the lowest possible cost.
+But as the bidding process becomes increasingly complex, it’s important to know how to win construction bid contracts and improve your bid-hit ratio while staying profitable.

-An easy way to win more bids is stepping in before your competition does.
-Keep an eye on construction bidding marketplaces to create a profile and pre-emptively find jobs.
+An easy way to get more construction bids is stepping in before your competition does.
+Keep an eye on construction bidding marketplaces to create a profile and preemptively find jobs.

 Identify the decision-makers and build trust

-To make headway, try to get face-time with the right people.
-(These days, there is usually more than one decision-maker.)
+Find out the key decision-makers involved with the project, so you know who to prioritize.
 A good way to start this is by gaining an understanding of the prospect’s organizational structure.

-It’s also important to note people want to do business with someone they trust.
-That’s why it’s important to build personal relationships with your prospects so they see you as a person and not just a contractor.
+Building personal relationships with your prospects helps them see you as a person and not just another contractor.

 Highlight your qualifications and deliver value

-Don’t be afraid to show off your qualifications!
+Don’t be afraid to show off your qualifications when you’re writing your proposal.
 Be straightforward in explaining why your team is right for the job.

 Showcasing your experience is a great way to set yourself apart from other companies.
-When your bid is close to someone else’s, sometimes reputation is all it takes to tilt the scale in your favor.
+When your bid is close to someone else’s, a good reputation may be all it takes to tilt the scale in your favor.

-It’s all about differentiating your brand.
+Sharing your unique value is the best way to differentiate yourself from the competitors.
 Market your crew as responsive experts who offer customization, quality control and excellent customer service.
-Customers oftentimes value these attributes more than price.

 Do your homework, break down your bid and explain ROI